reactioncommerce/reaction-cli/README.md

   Commands:
-    init        Create a new Reaction app (will create a new folder) run         Start Reaction in development mode
+    init        Create a new Reaction app (will create a new folder) config      Get/set config values
+    run         Start Reaction in development mode
     debug       Start Reaction in debug mode
-    test [unit] Run integration or unit tests pull        Pull Reaction updates from Github and install NPM packages update, up  Update Atmosphere and NPM packages reset       Reset the database and (optionally) delete build files build       Build a production Docker image
+    test        Run integration or unit tests
+    pull        Pull Reaction updates from Github and install NPM packages update      Update Atmosphere and NPM packages
+    up          Update Atmosphere and NPM packages
+    reset       Reset the database and (optionally) delete build files plugins     Manage your Reaction plugins
+    styles      Manage your Reaction styles (css, less, stylus, scss) build       Build a production Docker image
     register    Register an account with Reaction
     login       Login to Reaction
     whoami      Check which account you are logged in as keys        Manage your SSH keys
     apps        Manage your apps deployments
     deploy      Deploy an app
-    env       Manage environment variables for an app deployment open      Open an app deployment in your browser
+    env         Manage environment variables for an app deployment domains     Add a custom domain name to a deployment open        Open an app deployment in your browser

   Options:
-    -v, --version  Show app and CLI version numbers -h, --help     Show help
+    -v, --version  Show version number                                   [boolean]
+    -h, --help     Show help                                             [boolean]
 ```

 ## Development